jmcolella/job_queue_project/README.md

 ## Submitting Your Project ##

+The email you received to introduce the project included a link for submitting it at the bottom.
-When you've completed your project, zip up the code and a brief explanation of your solution and email it to aubrey@custora.com.
+When you've completed your project, zip up the code and a brief explanation of your solution and use that link for submission.
 We will take a look at it within a couple of days and get back to you.

 ## Trouble?
 Problems?
 Questions? ##